The dots do matter: how to scam a Gmail user

 - Twitterers twittering on Twitter, including some Google/Netflix engineers.

 I wrote this because people need to know.
 This post is not associated with my employer.
-This site is hosted by Netlify (who are great, but I'm not associated with them either).
+Found an error?
+Edit this page.